-- SDBNWR - Sweetwater Marsh Unit 1080 Gunpowder Point Drive Chula Vista, CA 91910 Bus drop off will be in front of USFWS building.
-Contact info will be sent to teachers to enter gate as field trip date approaches.
+SDBNWR - Sweetwater Marsh Unit 1080 Gunpowder Point Drive Chula Vista, CA 91910 Bus drop off will be in front of USFWS building.
+Information is located on the gate for entry to the refuge.

 Field trips are available for 4th grade (some 5th grade) elementary classrooms.
 Our field trips are funded by various grant organizations and may have specific qualification criteria and are based on availability.
 To see if your classroom qualifies please contact the education coordinator via this form.
 If you have a specific question about the form please email the education coordinator at firstname.lastname@example.org

-We use a two contact field trip model* in the education program.
+We use a two contact field trip model* in most education programs.
 This model includes two field visits to one or more of our many partner sites.
 During these visits students will engage in fun and exciting hands on activities that cover various standards such as habitat restoration, watershed water quality, adaptations, food web, climate science and many others.

-*based on funder guidelines some may or may not include a classroom visit or second field trip.
+*based on funding guidelines some may or may not include a classroom visit or second field trip.
 Please read carefully.